imflash217/portfolio/docs/blogs/deep_learning/blog_einops.md

 This is the third operation in `einops` library

-1. Repeat along a new axis.
+1. Repeat **along a new axis**.
 The new axis can be placed anywhere.
 ```python
 u = repeat(images[0], "h w c -> h new_axis w c", new_axis=5)
 u.shape         ## (96, 5, 96, 3)